www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2021-03-08-create-minimal-java-grammar.md

 - [This is the current online ticket.](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/26)
 - [This is the original issue.](https://github.com/www-splitcells-net/net.splitcells.network/issues/10)
 - [ ] Recheck this ticket and clean it up.
+- [ ] Avoid grammar check if JavaLegacyArtifact is present, because it destroys the error messages of ANTLR4.
 - [ ] Check grammar for all repos.
     - [ ] Create equivalent to repo process, but for projects.
     - [ ] Create `net.splitcells.project.process` project, in order to process such projects.